ericausente/eks-cluster-with-NIC-and-KIC/README.md

 That's it!
 You have now created an Ingress Controller on your EKS cluster using NGINX.
 You can now configure the Ingress Controller to route traffic to your applications running on the cluster.
 ```
+Don't forget

 !!!
 Metrics Server - show them the resourece usage between the KIC and NIC, as the former uses lua in their configuration
+Ingress Class
+Check if they automated cert renewal operation (annotations - inspect this)